itdevsamurai/docker-atlassian/README.md

 # docker-atlassian

+** NOTICE: Since Atlassian now supports `arm64`, we recommend you to use the official images from [Official Atlassian DockerHub](https://hub.docker.com/r/atlassian).
+The repo will be archived.**

 Provides Dockerfile & configs to use Atlassian products on Docker for development purpose

 This is a rebuild for [atlassian/jira-software](https://hub.docker.com/r/atlassian/jira-software)